Skip to main content

 External package:

-npm install kl-mysql-storage
+npm install kl-plugin-storage-mysql

 The package exports both cardStoragePlugin and attachmentStoragePlugin, and preserves the lazy mysql2 load semantics.